BuckWoody/PresentationsAndBlogs/shut_the_front_door/README.md

 # Legal Notices

 ### License
-Microsoft and any contributors grant you a license to the Microsoft documentation and other content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), see [the LICENSE file](https://github.com/MicrosoftDocs/mslearn-tailspin-spacegame-web/blob/master/LICENSE), and grant you a license to any code in the repository under [the MIT License](https://opensource.org/licenses/MIT), see the [LICENSE-CODE file](https://github.com/MicrosoftDocs/mslearn-tailspin-spacegame-web/blob/master/LICENSE-CODE).
+Buck Woody and David Seis and any other contributors grant you a license to the documentation and other content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), see [the LICENSE file](https://github.com/MicrosoftDocs/mslearn-tailspin-spacegame-web/blob/master/LICENSE), and grant you a license to any code in the repository under [the MIT License](https://opensource.org/licenses/MIT), see the [LICENSE-CODE file](https://github.com/MicrosoftDocs/mslearn-tailspin-spacegame-web/blob/master/LICENSE-CODE).

-Microsoft, Windows, Microsoft Azure and/or other Microsoft products and services referenced in the documentation may be either trademarks or registered trademarks of Microsoft in the United States and/or other countries.
+Microsoft, Windows, Microsoft Azure and/or other Microsoft and Non-Microsoft products and services referenced in the documentation may be either trademarks or registered trademarks of Microsoft in the United States and/or other countries.

-The licenses for this project do not grant you rights to use any Microsoft names, logos, or trademarks.
+The licenses for this project do not grant you rights to use any Microsoft or other company names, logos, or other trademarks.
 Microsoft's general trademark guidelines can be found at http://go.microsoft.com/fwlink/?LinkID=254653.

 Privacy information can be found at https://privacy.microsoft.com/en-us/